Cau-Correa/googlemaps-api-ms2/README.md

 ## UX

-The aim of this project is to serve as a tool for the user, helping them to to find hotels with a simple search by city and country with results showing in the map that is centred in Ireland.
+The aim of this project is to serve as a tool for the user, helping them to to find hotels with a simple search by city and country with results showing in the map that for defaoult is centred in Ireland.
-Another map of Ireland shows heritage sites in Ireland, as an option to the user.
+Another map of Ireland shows heritage sites of national and turist interest in Ireland, as an option to the user make their decision where to stay.

 ### User Stories